BUU33710 Consumer Behaviour (5 ECTS) 2025/26

 Essential Texts/Key Reading:

 Students should read materials prior to attending lecture sessions and tutorials.
+Participation in lecture and tutorial sessions should draw on this reading.
+Marks for CW1 will be awarded based on your ability to demonstrate this engagement.
 There is no preparatory reading for the first week of lectures.
-Students should use this time to prepare for the second week’s topic.
+Students should use this time to prepare for week 2.

 Recommended Reading List By Topic: